 Phi Alpha, a National Social Work Honor Society, began a chapter at Baylor University in 1998.
 The purposes of this organization are to provide a closer bond among students of social work and to promote humanitarian goals and ideals.
 Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.

 Membership is by application.
-Eligible students receive an invitation to apply each spring.
+Eligible students receive an invitation to apply.
 A student is eligible for membership after achieving the following national requirements:

 Contact Krista Barrett for more information at 254-710-6400.